 What Is Factory Farming?

-Factory farming is the practice of housing vast numbers of animals in cramped conditions, often subjecting them to abuse, and using the most efficient ways to harvest eggs, milk, and meat (among other body parts).
+Factory farming is the practice of breeding and raising vast numbers of animals in cramped, unnatural conditions while subjecting them to objectionable conditions in order to harvest their meat, milk, and eggs (among other body parts).

 The term factory farming is most commonly applied to chickens, cows, and pigs.
 However, many other animals are regularly subjected to the same treatment.

 Some farms use methods that are arguably much more cruel than necessary to contain and “process” animals, while others provide the animals with more freedom.
 The end result is the same.
 And in most cases, the differences between factory farming styles are mere nuances where animals still suffer greatly.

 In these situations, factory farmers treat animals like widgets on a conveyor belt.
 The faster the farmers can “process” the animals, the more money they make.

 The terms factory farming and cruelty are frequently used in the same sentence.
 There’s a good reason for that.
 However, farm animal welfare is just the beginning.
 The processes used in this practice can also lead to environmental problems and human health issues.

 You’ve likely heard the term “you are what you eat.”
 When your body digests the flesh of an animal that has been treated cruelly, given inadequate nutrition, and pumped full of hormones and antibiotics, what do you think those qualities inflict on your own body?